 My improvised test rig is bad for measuring absolute frequency response, but it seems adequate for comparing different mics.
 It consists of:

 - DSO Quad Oscilloscope (running the “Wildcat” replacement firmware).
 The waveform generator was set to sine at 1.5v amplitude and manually swept from 100kHz down to 28kHz for each test.
 (These frequencies are based on the scope’s limits.
 I couldn’t do a continuous sweep from 100kHz down to audible frequencies without switching ranges, so 28kHz was the lowest frequency I tested.)

 - GRS PZ1005 piezo “bullet” tweeter driven directly by the scope.
 I could hear some audible noises during the sweep, probably a combination of speaker distortion and digital aliasing from the scope’s limited waveform generator.

 - Sound Devices MixPre-6 recorder (set to record at 192kHz, 24 bit).

 Each recording was high-pass filtered to reduce audible frequencies and adjusted so the level of the 28kHz tone was matched.
 They were analyzed in the excellent (free) Sonic Visualiser.
 Some of the peaks and dips in frequency response are doubtlessly caused by the nonlinearities of the tweeter, so don’t trust these measurements as absolutes!

 I wrote about my earlier bat recording experiments with an inexpensive handheld recorder.

 I would love to compare the results to a dedicated ultrasound recording solution like the Ultramic range from Dodotronic.
-(They use the Knowles MEMS and electret capsules.)
+(They use the Knowles MEMS and FG electret capsules.)